quickwit-oss/quickwit/docs/introduction.md

 Quickwit is designed to search straight from object storage allowing true decoupled compute and storage.
 Here is a non-exhaustive list of Quickwit’s key features:

 - **Scalable distributed search:** Host an arbitrary amount of indices on S3 and query them with a pool of search servers and with sub-second latency.
-- **Stream indexing:** Plug in your distributed event streaming platform and ingest TB of data.
-As of today, Quickwit supports Kafka natively.
+- **Stream indexing:** Ingest TB of data from your favorite distributed event streaming service.
+As of today, Quickwit supports Apache Kafka natively.
+The next releases will bring support for more platforms.
 - **Fault-tolerant architecture that won't lose data:** Quickwit achieves **exactly-once** processing for indexing and safely stores your data on highly reliable object storage services such as Amazon S3.
 - **Cloud-native, easy to operate:** Thanks to true decoupled compute and storage, search instances are stateless, add or remove search nodes within seconds.
 - **Sub-second full-text search on cloud / distributed storage:** Quickwit Search re-designed indexing and index data structure to open it in less than 60ms on Amazon S3**.**